peter/env-config-2/README.md

 * Environment variables
 * Variables in an optional `.env` file (parsed by the [dotenv package](https://www.npmjs.com/package/dotenv))
-* Default variables provided in code in `options.envDefaults`
+* Default variables provided in code in `options.defaults`

-The `generateEnvConfig` function will type cast values if the corresponding key is present in `options.envDefaults` or in `options.types` and if the value is a `boolean`, a `number`, an `array`, or an `object` (object literal).
+The `generateEnvConfig` function will type cast values if the corresponding key is present in `options.defaults` or in `options.types` and if the value is a `boolean`, a `number`, an `array`, or an `object` (object literal).
 If the value is an `array` or an `object` then the environment value will be parsed as JSON.
 If type casting fails because the environment value is invalid then an error will be thrown.

-You can use `options.requiredKeys` to assert that certain keys must have a value, i.e. typically that they must be provided in the environment.
+You can use `options.required` to assert that certain keys must have a value, i.e. typically that they must be provided in the environment.
 If one of those keys is missing then `generateEnvConfig` will throw an error.
 You can customize the definition of missing via `options.isMissing` (the default definition is that null/undefined/empty means missing).

 ## Rationale